Skip to content

 >>>

->>> # Add movement data
+>>> # Add velocity data to the window

->>> for value in movement_data:
+>>> for velocity in velocity_data:

-... window.append([value])
+... window.append([velocity])

 >>>